The Plain Writing Act of 2010

 The Plain Writing Act requires federal documents to be clear, concise, and well-organized.
 All publications and websites created by the Office of Energy Efficiency and Renewable Energy need to be written in plain language.

-Read the Final Guidance on the Plain Writing Act of 2010 from the Office of Management and Budget.
+Read Guidance on the Plain Writing Act of 2010 from the Office of Management and Budget.

 What is Plain Language?